 Evidence that infants accept a mispronunciation (object identification) while simultaneously holding correctly pronounced and mispronounced labels as separate (mispronunciation sensitivity) may indicate an abstract understanding of words’ phonological structure.
 It appears that young infants may understand that the phonological form of mispronunciations and correct pronunciations do not match (phonological distinctiveness), but that the mispronunciation is a better label for the target compared to the distractor image (phonological constancy).
 The lack of age or vocabulary effects in our meta-analysis suggest that this understanding is present from an age when the earliest words are learned and is maintained throughout early lexical development.
-This implies mastery of the principles of phonological constancy and phonological distinctiveness at an age earlier than previously thought, which we recommend should be taken into account by future theoretical accounts.
+This implies mastery of the principles of phonological constancy and phonological distinctiveness at an age earlier than previously thought, which we recommend should be further explored experimentally and taken into consideration by future theoretical accounts.

 Although the lack of a relationship between mispronunciation sensitivity and vocabulary size may reflect a true effect, we note that this may also be the result of an underpowered analysis.
-Despite the theoretical implications, fewer than half of the papers included in this meta-analysis measured vocabulary (n = 13; out of 32 papers total).
-We suggest that this may be the result of publication bias.
+Despite the theoretical implications, fewer than half of the papers included in this meta-analysis measured vocabulary (n = 13; out of 32 papers total, see also figure xx).
+We suggest that this may be the result of publication bias favoring significant effects or an overall hesitation to invest in data collection that is not expected to yield significant outcomes.
 There are more mispronunciation sensitivity studies published every year, but this has not translated to an increasing number of mispronunciation sensitivity studies also measuring vocabulary scores.

 Data Analysis Choices

 While creating the dataset on which this meta-analysis was based, we included as many details as possible to describe each study.
 During the coding of these characteristics, we noted a potential for variation in a handful of variables that relate to data analysis, specifically relating to timing (post-naming analysis window; offset time) and to the calculation of the dependent variable reported.
-We focused on these variables in particular because their choice can potentially be made after researchers have examined the data, leading to an inflated increase of significant results which may also explain the publication bias observed in the funnel plot asymmetry (Simmons, Nelson, & Simonsohn, 2011).
+We focused on these variables in particular because their choice can potentially be made after researchers have examined the data, leading to an inflated number of significant results which may also explain the publication bias observed in the funnel plot asymmetry analyses (Simmons, Nelson, & Simonsohn, 2011).
 To explore whether this variation contributed to the lack of developmental change observed in the overall meta-analysis, we included these variables as moderators in a set of exploratory analyses.
-We noted an interesting pattern of results, specifically that different conclusions about mispronunciation sensitivity, but more notably mispronunciation sensitivity development, could be drawn depending on the length of the post-naming analysis window as well as the type of dependent variable calculated in the experiment.
+We noted an interesting pattern of results, specifically that different conclusions about mispronunciation sensitivity, but more notably mispronunciation sensitivity development, could be drawn depending on the length of the post-naming analysis window as well as the type of dependent variable calculated in the experiment (see figures xx and yy).

-[Christina] It’s a good start, let’s see where we go from here.
-I jotted down some possible conclusions

 Infants are expected to recognize words more quickly with age (Fernald, Swingley & Pinto, 2001; Swingley, Pinto & Fernald, 1999; Swingley & Fernald, 2002).
 This evidence has often guided decisions for the post-naming time window in mispronunciation sensitivity studies, including where to begin the time window (offset time) and how long this analysis window should be (post-naming analysis window).
 Specifically, increasing age should lead to quicker reaction times, and therefore lower offset times.
 Yet, we found no evidence for a relationship between offset time and infant age nor that offset time modulated mispronunciation sensitivity.
-Indeed, a majority of studies used an offset time between 360 and 370 ms, which follows the best guess of Swingley and Aslin (2000) for the amount of time needed for infants to initiate eye movements in response to a spoken target word.
+Indeed, a majority of studies used an offset time between 360 and 370 ms, which follows the “best guess” of Swingley and Aslin (2000) for the amount of time needed for infants to initiate eye movements in response to a spoken target word.